FriendlyUser/astro-tech-blog/src/pages/posts/tech/using_whispers_to_transcribe_youtube_videos.md

 For a sample video you can view the output here:

 https://www.youtube.com/watch?v=WkYwji87Fj8

+In the next post I will cover how to make a video using remotion.

 ## References

 In the next article I will show to make a simple desktop app using tkinter to transcribe youtube videos, should have basic ui (file uploader).